Pirate-960/Algorithms/Project (2)/Source Code/README.md

 # Run The code using gcc compiler on any ide you prefer.

 The code will automatically generate Output.txt file!

+!!! ---> Make sure your output verifies using verifier <---!!!

 ###==============Thank YOU!==============###